AllWellNow/devPortfolio/README.md

 </ul>

 #### 💡 Notes
-For this project I also used currently deprecated framework - Swifter.
+For this project, I also used currently deprecated framework - Swifter.
 I needed a single method so it was possible with some fixes.
 MLModel used - "tweetModel"

 #### 🔎 Preview